sophia-yang-dev/iowa-liquor-analysis/Regional Analysis/Topic2.md

 ## Result
 ### Influence by Local Restaurants
+From the barchart we can see that the number of restaurants nearby has a positive influence on liquor store performance.
+On average, a store surrounded by more than 10 liquor stores has higher annual sales and transactions amount than a store with no restaurant at all.
+However, the error bar is also large for each catagory, meaning that the liquor store sales with the same neighbourhood condition varies a lot.

 <img src="figures/result_restaurant.png" alt="result_restaurant" width="800">.
 ### Influence by Local Bars
+The number of bars surrounding liquor stores also affect the yearly transactions, sales, and volumes sold in a positive way.

 <img src="figures/result_bar.png" alt="result_bar" width="800">.
 ### Influence by Local Stadiums
+There is no pattern of how local stadiums influence liquor store sales.

 <img src="figures/result_stadium.png" alt="result_stadium" width="800">.
 ### Influence by Local Supermarkets